 The International Convention for the Prevention of Pollution from Ships (MARPOL)

-The International Convention for the Prevention of Pollution from Ships (MARPOL) is the key international agreement to prevent marine environment pollution caused by ships’ operational and unintended activities (IMO, 2019).
-Although adopted in 1973, this Convention was not enforced until the Protocol was formulated in 1978 as a result of a series of ships accidents in 1976–1977.
-Both frameworks were combined and implemented starting 1983.
-The MARPOL Convention consists of the following:
+The International Convention for the Prevention of Pollution from Ships (MARPOL) is the key international agreement on preventing marine environment pollution caused by ships' operational and unintended activities (IMO, 2019).
+Although adopted in 1973, the Convention was not enforced until the Protocol was formulated in 1978 as a result of a series of ship accidents in 1976-1977.
+Both frameworks were combined and implemented in 1983.
+The Convention consists of the following:

 • Annex I Regulation for the Prevention of Pollution by Oil